ivansipiran/shrec2022-geometric-primitives/README.md

 Our method consists of two stages: point cloud classification and parameters regression.

+## Specifications
+This method was tested in a Linux system, 64 bits, with 32GB RAM and a GPU NVIDIA RTX 2080 of 8GB.
+The method was tested with Python 3.6 and Pytorch.

 ## Networks training
 In this repository, we provide the trained networks to perform the task.
 Nevertheless, here we also describe how we train the models.